-The Paris Agreement under the UN Framework Convention on Climate Change entered into force in November, 2016.
-That achievement marks a new era of climate action that will put the world on a path to eliminating carbon from the global economy by the second half of the century.
+The Paris Agreement under the UN Framework Convention on Climate Change (UNFCCC) entered into force in November 2016; marking a new era of climate action that will put the world on a path to eliminating carbon from the global economy by the second half of the century.

 Taking action on climate change means adopting and implementing ambitious programs to limit emissions of greenhouse gases to levels compatible with the well-being of the ecosphere, while supporting communities around the world to adapt to the unavoidable impacts of the climatic changes that are already being observed.
 It also means embracing the potential of the green economy - a more sustainable way of life that balances economic, social, and environmental priorities.

 We can mitigate climate change by reducing greenhouse gas emissions in a variety of ways.
 These include promoting greater energy efficiency and use of renewable energy, as well as building more sustainable urban transport.
 Since land, forests, and oceans store carbon, we also need to adopt smarter ways to preserve and restore these “carbon sinks.”
 Adaptation helps people cope with increased risks to their lives and livelihoods from a changing climate.
 Climate change is already affecting weather patterns, water resources, crop yields, and marine ecosystems.
 The poor, who are least able to cope, are the hardest hit.
 Increasingly, policymakers recognize the need to integrate climate-resilient strategies into long-term development programs.

 What We Do